Isaac12x/Daily/README.md

 ** UNDER CONSTRUCTION - UNFINISHED APP **

 The app let you create fantastic todo lists importing your notes from evernote.
 It has an autosync function that keeps track of any Daily tags on Evernote and update the notes accordingly.
-Also has powerful psychological integrations to actually make your S**t done.
+Also has powerful psychological principles integrated to actually make your things done.

 Main project for UDACITY's iOS course.